next-actions/pytest-mh/docs/articles/extending/multihost-config.rst

 extend the functionality of ``pytest.mark.topology`` marker.
-The configuration file contents can be accessed as a dictionary through :attr:`~pytest_mh.MultihostConfig.confdict`, however it is recommended to place custom options under the ``config`` field which can by accessed directly through the :attr:`~pytest_mh.MultihostConfig.config` attribute.
+The configuration file contents can be accessed as a dictionary through :attr:`~pytest_mh.MultihostConfig.confdict`, however it is recommended to place custom options under the ``config`` field which can be accessed directly through the :attr:`~pytest_mh.MultihostConfig.config` attribute.
 This way, it is possible to avoid name collisions if pytest-mh introduces new options in the future.